-local show - is a show that is specified by the employer as a production that will take place in one location in which all employees will reside in that local area.
+local show - is a show that is specified by the employer as a production that will take place in one location in which all employees will reside.

 Where an employee is engaged for a local show they are not eligible for any expense-rated travel allowances including, accommodation, meals and incidentals.
+However an employer cannot require employees move/travel to the show's location to avoid paying these allowances.